syncfusion-content/angular-docs/angular/Grid/Editing.md

 ---
 layout: post
-title: Editing with Grid widget for Syncfusion Essential Angular-2
+title: Editing in Angular Grid Control | Syncfusion
-description: How to perform editing and configure edit time functionalities like edit type, edit time controls etc
+description: Learn here all about Editing support in Syncfusion Essential Angular Grid control, its elements, and more.
 platform: Angular
 control: Grid
 documentation: ug
 api: /api/Angular/grid
 ---
-# Editing
+# Editing in Essential Angular Grid

 The grid control has support for dynamic insertion, updating and deletion of records.
 You can start the edit action either by double clicking the particular row or by selecting the required row and clicking on Edit icon in toolbar.
 Similarly, you can add new record to grid either by clicking on insert icon in toolbar or on an external button which is bound to call [`addRecord`](https://help.syncfusion.com/api/angular/ejgrid#methods:addrecord "addRecord") method of grid. `Save` and `Cancel` while on edit mode is possible using respective toolbar icon in grid.